zuri-training/Project-price-compare-team-25/README.md

 # Team 25 Price Compare ( Pricing Hub) Project.

-Team 25 is designing and implementing a platform for comparing the prices of gadgets across three E-commerce platforms namely Kara ng, Konga, and Jumia.
+Team 25 is designing and implementing a platform for comparing the prices of new generation iphones across three E-commerce platforms namely Kara ng, Konga, and Jumia.
 The website is expected to increase the sales on these platforms, serve as a key source of information by documenting price trends and generate leads and inquiries for these platforms.

 # Recommended Links